Signs of Water Damage To Your Window Frames

 Water damage to the window frames can often also be identified by damage to the wall surrounding the window.
 Water may seep down from the window to the wall, possibly causing water stains, mold, and bubbling.
 If you do notice water damage to the walls surrounding your windows, it’s worth it to check for rot in the window frame.

-If your window frames are rotting, your best bet is likely to replacement.
+If your frames are rotting, your best bet is likely to replacement.
 With Denver window replacement services, window professionals will take care of the rot and install a new, durable window.
-Contact Clearwater Windows today to schedule a window replacement.
+Take a look at Google reviews from our satisfied customers.
+Contact Clearwater Exteriors today to schedule a window replacement.